davidatrus/connect4game/README.md

 # Connect 4: AI Showdown 🎯

 🚀 **Want to try it out?**
-Play the game live here 👉 [https://inspiring-fox-28c024.netlify.app](https://inspiring-fox-28c024.netlify.app)
+Play the game live here 👉 [https://connect4game.onrender.com](https://connect4game.onrender.com)
+_(Previously on Netlify — now hosted on Render with a full backend server)_

 ---